BG3-Community-Library-Team/bg3-community/Tutorials/Osiris/Understanding-Osiris-Rules.md

 Notice that custom queries have an action section where we can execute all of the same actions that a normal rule can.
 However, I think it's usually better design to not execute actions directly inside of a custom query because it can easily lead to unpredictable behavior unless you're very comfortable with declarative logic.
 With one very useful exception that will be discussed at the end of this section, I recommend only using the database action `DB_NOOP(1);` in the action section for custom queries.
 "NOOP" is short for "NO OPeration" because the fact `1` is already defined in this database, and so re-defining it won't do anything at all - it's just a placeholder we can put in the action section to make the rule syntactically complete.

-Also note that custom queries are shared across the entire Osiris story.
+> Custom queries are shared across the entire Osiris story.
 This means you can use custom queries defined in other scripts/goals, but also that you will need to choose unique names for any that you write so they don't get unintentionally combined with one another.
+{.is-info}

 Let's look at a quick example of when a custom query is useful and how to write it.
 If we want a rule that will execute when no one in the party has any gold after a Long Rest, it might be tempting at first to write a normal rule like this: